How to Write an Offer Letter (With Samples)

 Role Expectations

-After you’ve congratulated the candidate on being chosen for the role, you’ll need to outline exactly what that role entails.
-It should clearly state their position, their manager and their team.
+After you’ve congratulated the candidate on being chosen for the role, outline exactly what that role entails.
+State their position, manager and team.
 Beyond that, highlighting some details about their daily tasks and how they’ll contribute to company initiatives overall will help them better see how they’ll fit into your team.

 Start Date

-Next, you’ll need to give the candidate information about their start date, which can be determined by the amount of notice they’ll need to give their current employer as well as any recruiting timeline goals on your end.
-While working an exact start date into the letter is important and gives your candidate an idea of when they will begin onboarding, Woo said it doesn’t need to be set in stone.
+Give the candidate information about their start date, which can be determined by the amount of notice they’ll need to give their current employer as well as any recruiting timeline goals on your end.

 Compensation